SCHOOL HOLIDAY guide

 - Zone Bowling Woodville - 26 bowling lanes complemented by 40 arcade machines, a laser tag facility.

-- Grab some popcorn and take in a movie at GU Filmhouse boutique cinema.
+- Grab some popcorn and take in a movie at Event Cinema Glenelg.

-- Discover history at a museum - Bay Discovery Centre Museum, National Rail Museum, National Maritime Museum.
+- Discover history at the National Rail Museum or National Maritime Museum.

 - Children can run free on the beaches, foreshore playgrounds and throw in a fishing line from Brighton, Glenelg, Henley or Grange jetties.